Anupkp19/twitter-clone/README.md

 # Build and Deploy: TWITTER clone with React, Tailwind, Prisma, Mongo
-This is a repository for a FullStack Twitter clone tutorial using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Twitter clone tutorial using React, NextJS, TailwindCSS & Prisma.<br>
 Functionalities
 - Authentication system
 - Notification system